Spectra

 <survey>_<datarelease>_product_ingestion.txt

-The final file you will need to provide links each data product with the relevant source from your input catalogue (as mentioned above, you’ll need to have provided an input catalogue of sources, as per the Catalogues documentation, following all sections up to and including Source Catalogue Identification).
+This file will link each data product with the relevant source from your input catalogue (which was added in the Source Catalogue Identification).
 This file should include an entry (row) for every file you wish to ingest into Data Central.

 facility_name